coderefinery/2022-09-20-workshop/content/questions/day3.md

 29. Is it possible to directly open the files inside the local repo and modify them using some editors (like notepad) and then save them and stage them in the git bash?
 (Is it also possible to modify the files somewhere else inside the local machine and then transfer them to the local git repo and stage them?)
     - Yes (and yes, even though I wouldn't recommend this unless you have a good reason)
+    - better than transferring between computers by hand is to place it on github/gitlab and then synchronize changes with pull and push

 30. Why should we use the SSH and not the direct url?
 What is the danger?
     - For cloning using https is fine, but if you want to push, git will need to check your identity, and if you use https, you have quite a bit of work setting up the authentication.